 Progression and specialisations

-Kaiwhakaako Māori may progress to become senior teachers or heads of department.
-They may also move into management roles, such as assistant or deputy principal, and principal.
+Kaiwhakaako Māori may progress to become senior teachers or heads of department, or move into management roles, such as assistant or deputy principal, or principal.

 Kaiwhakaako Māori may also progress to jobs in areas such as:

 - teaching trainee teachers in tertiary institutions